 2(A).
 A brief statement of the process that will be used by the recipient institution to identify individuals and groups stakeholders and to collect input from them

 1. Method to identify individuals and groups

 - Use Advisory Committees

-- Needs Assessments

 - Use Internal Focus Groups

 - Use External Focus Groups

 - Open Listening Sessions

+- Needs Assessments

 - Use Surveys

-- Other (one on one interactions with existing and new stakeholders)
+- Other

 Brief explanation.